paulepps/paulepps/README.md

 Comprehensive hands-on knowledge of software engineering.
 Professional teacher, coach and mentor.
 Author, [_Thus Spoke the Programmer_](https://leanpub.com/thus-spoke-the-programmer).
 Trying to do challenging, meaningful work, contribute to the future of my profession and connect with others doing the same.

-- 🔭 I’m currently training new consultants in full stack development, including Java and related technologies (Maven, Spring, etc.), RDBMS, HTML, CSS and React
-- 😄 Pronouns: She/it.
-Example: If you don't know Paul Epps, you don't know she/it.
 - ⚡ Fun fact: Hiked Grand Canyon rim-to-rim in record time.
 44-inch vertical jump.
 World's richest man.

 ## Skills